arcadeJHS/joystickIno/README.md

 Inputs triggered by the hardware are received by a websocket client implemented on the server (joystick-ino.js), which in turn propagates the update to the socket server (socket.js).
 Eventually the server broadcasts the message to all the listening clients.

+> *Note:* find a more recent version of this project, using a Raspberry PI, in the [joy-pi](https://github.com/arcadeJHS/joy-pi) repo.

 Usage
 ----